RobertaGabor/RobertaGabor/README.md

 <img src="header.gif" >

 <h3>I am Roby! my game tag Pokxcita is also welcome, Im on my 2nd year of my degree.
-Here you will find my proyects (currently for my college) and of my own.
+Here you will find my projects (currently for my college) and of my own.
 Its still in progress and organization.

-Im a Junior Programmer, I've worked on Arduino Software and Javascript; Im currently focus on C# and POO(programming objects oriented), I have knowledge on .NET and VS IDE and working Databases on them(SQL SERVER).
-The presentations of my proyects are all on spanish as like almost all of my commits.
+Im a Junior Programmer, I've worked on Arduino Software and Javascript; Im currently focus on C# and POO (programming objects oriented), I have knowledge on .NET and VS IDE and working Databases on them (SQL SERVER).
+The presentations of my projects are all on spanish as like almost all of my commits.
 Here you can find: C, C#, Javascript, Python (soon!)

 🧑💻Workflow: Git cmd, Github, Branches